dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 Servers MUST use the channel binding type indicated by the client, or fail authentication if they do not support it.

+# OPAQUE Registration Messages

+{{OPAQUE}} Section 3.2 defines a sub-protocol to create a credentials record on the client without having to disclose the password to the server or the server having to disclose private keys to the client.
+Implementations of this specification SHOULD use said protocol to register or change credentials on a server.

+The sub-protocol consists of the client requesting registration using a `RegistrationRequest` message, the server generating and then returning a `RegistrationResponse` using data contained in the request, and finally the client sending a `RegistrationRecord` to the server to be stored.

+All messages in this subprotocol MUST be transported using an authenticated confidential channel.[^3]

+The encodings specified in Section {{<formal-syntax}} for the above messages are RECOMMENDED for implementations and protocols where registration, credentials updating, and similar functionality can be provided inline.

+[^3]: TODO: 'authenticated' means what exactly?
+{:nadja}

 # Formal Syntax

 The following syntax specification is written in Augmented Backus-Naur Form (ABNF) notation as specified in {{RFC5234}}.
 The non-terminals "UTF8-2", "UTF8-3" and "UTF8-4" are defined in {{RFC3629}}.